jg-eno/IRoc-Landing-Algorithm/README.md

    - The normalized data is converted into an Open3D point cloud object for further analysis.

 2. **Point Cloud Downsampling**:
-   - The point cloud is downsampled using voxel downsampling to reduce the number of points while preserving the overall structure.
+   - The point cloud is downsampled using `voxel downsampling` to reduce the number of points while preserving the overall structure.

 3. **Octree Construction**:
    - An octree data structure is built from the downsampled point cloud to efficiently query neighborhoods around specific points.

 4. **Plane Detection**:
    - For each sampled point, a neighborhood is queried using the octree.
-   - Principal Component Analysis (PCA) is used to detect planar surfaces within the neighborhood.
+   - `Principal Component Analysis (PCA)` is used to detect planar surfaces within the neighborhood.
 The normal vector of the plane and its planarity score are computed.

 5. **Plane Evaluation**:
    - Each detected plane is evaluated based on its slope and surface roughness (standard deviation of Z-values).
-   - Planes that meet the criteria (e.g., slope ≤ 30°, roughness ≤ threshold) are considered as potential landing spots.
+   - Planes that meet the criteria (e.g., slope ≤ `30°`, roughness ≤ threshold) are considered as potential landing spots.

 6. **Scoring Mechanism**:
    - Each candidate landing spot is scored based on three key metrics: